onera/Fast/FastS/doc/source/FastS.rst

 --------------------------------------------------------

-.. py:function:: FastS.PyTree.extractConvergenceHistory(t, fileout, perZones=True, perBases=True)
+.. py:function:: FastS.PyTree._extractConvergenceHistory(t, fileout, perZones=True, perBases=True)

     Extract convergence information (residuals) for each zone or/and for each base.

     :param t: input pyTree with ConvergenceHistory computed
     :type t: pyTree
     :param fileout: name of file for resiudal extraction (tp format)